-Enrol early and get into the courses you want.
+It is best to enrol early.
 You can change your mind after you have enrolled, but be aware of the deadlines for you to make changes to your enrolment.

 The deadline for adding and dropping courses is the second Friday of the semester.